neonpunch/clark-team-won/README.md

 For my particle simulation, I want to do fireworks.
 Basically, there will be a mechanic where you click the screen and a firework launches up the screen and then explodes with an after effect.

 I will be doing the particle graphics class and its functionality.
 I'm free to help out with the other classes as well.
+### /------------/

+Parker will be responsible for the creation and testing of the Cell.h file.
+Nevan will be responsible for the creation and testing of the Particle.h file.
+Ishan will be responsible for the creation and testing of the Graphics.h file.
+Milo will be responsible for the creation and testing of the System.h file.

+### /------------/